LordChunky/Infosec-bugged-tinycc/README.md

 # Infosec-bugged-tinycc
 This is the branch of Yihan Shao.
-My addition is CompilerSimulation.c and backdoor.c. \n
+My addition is CompilerSimulation.c and backdoor.c.

 -------------------Step 1--------------------

 made changes to tinycc-dirty/libtcc.c

 ./configure

 make && sudo make install

 enter tinycc-clean

 ./configure --cc=../tinycc-dirty/tcc

 make && sudo make install

 //after congiruation installed, than change it.

 Experimental methods

 Obtain and modify the compiler source code

 Firstly, clone the official repository of the Tiny C compiler and switch to the corresponding working directory: